awslabs/aws-az-failure-chaostoolkit/README.md

 [actions]: http://chaostoolkit.org/reference/api/experiment/#action
 [chaostoolkit]: http://chaostoolkit.org

-You are strongly advised to only utilize this extension in environments with non-production workloads, as the actions can cause unwanted downtime to your users.
-Be sure to check if there are any production workloads running in the target AWS account before running Chaos Toolkit experiments with this extension.
+**You are strongly advised to only utilize this extension in environments with non-production workloads, as the actions may cause unwanted downtime to your users.
+Be sure to check if there are any production workloads running in the target AWS account before running Chaos Toolkit experiments with this extension.**

 ## Install